dc42/OrmerodSensorBoard/PrintedPartsForSensorBoard/readme.md

 Also in this folder:

-BoardHolder: This can be fixed to the back of a solder stencil, allowing boards to be accurately aligned with the stencil prior to application of solder paste.
+BoardHolder.stl: This can be fixed to the back of a solder stencil, allowing boards to be accurately aligned with the stencil prior to application of solder paste.

 Many thanks to johneato for producing the STLs for the modified x-motor bracket and modified heatsink duct.